I-1-3-15.Adjudicating Fraud or Similar Fault Issues

 The main difference between “fraud” and “similar fault” is that fraud requires an intent to defraud, whereas similar fault does not.

 Adjudicators must be careful to distinguish fraud or similar fault from allegations and statements that lack persuasiveness.
 Statements and allegations that are not persuasive may be the result of a misunderstanding, confusion, or nervousness, with no intent to knowingly mislead or defraud.

 1. Definition of Fraud

-Fraud exists when a person either makes or causes to be made, with intent to defraud, a false statement or misrepresentation of a material fact, or conceals or fails to disclose a material fact for use in determining rights to Social Security or Supplemental Security Income benefits.
+Fraud exists when an individual, with intent to defraud, either makes or causes to be made, a false statement or misrepresentation of a material fact for use in determining rights under the Act; or conceals or fails to disclose a material fact for use in determining rights under the Act.

 Adjudicators must distinguish between the definition of fraud used by SSA in administrative proceedings (as defined above) and the general use of “fraud” in the criminal context.
 Generally, criminal “intent to defraud” is established only when an involved party pleads guilty or is convicted of a criminal offense involving fraud in connection with the claim under consideration.
 For SSA's administrative purposes, it is not necessary for a party to admit guilt or to be convicted of a crime before the fraud standard may be used.